saucelabs/sauce_whisk/README.md

 ### Creating Job Objects

-There are two ways to create a Job object.
+There are three ways to create a Job object.

 ```ruby
 # Create an 'empty' job (i.e. don't retrieve job details from the API)